Erroll Starr: Musical career

+Starr had also joined the Canadian rock group TRIBZ in 2021, which released its self-titled independently released album in 2024 followed by two singles, "Long Black Cadillac" and "Save The World" in 2025.

 Personal life

 In the early 2000s, he and his family moved to Killaloe, where they built an environmentally sustainable off-the-grid home in the Earthship style.

 His niece, Tasha Schumann, is a rapper who performs under the stage name Tasha the Amazon.